fluttered-book/fluttered-book.github.io/content/docs/install/android-studio/index.md

 Download and install Android Studio from [https://developer.android.com/studio](https://developer.android.com/studio).

-Accept all the defaults and the license agreements, except that you don't want to import existing settings.
+Accept all the defaults and the license agreements.
+But don't import existing settings.

 ## Android SDK